garygcchiu/AWS-Serverless-Kickstarter/README.md

 - **Layers**: sample Utils [AWS Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) with `config-utils` to retrieve secrets (i.e. API keys) from [AWS Systems Manager (SSM) Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), and a sample `google-utils` service for consuming an external API to be used be multiple Lambdas.
 - **Streamlined Deployment & Development Commands**: Simply run `npm run dev` to start a local API, or `npm run deployDev|Staging|Prod` to deploy a [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) for an environment.
-- **GitHub Actions CI/CD**: Workflow added to automatically deploy a prod application stack upon merging a PR to `master`.
+- **GitHub Actions CI/CD**: Workflow added to automatically deploy a prod CloudFormation Stack upon merging a PR to `master`.
 Easily replicable for automatically deploy to a staging or dev environment.
 - **Separate CloudFormation Stacks For Each Environment**

 It includes the following files and folders.